-Computing requirements and applications require data be processed at faster rates than ever before.
+Computing requirements and applications require data to be processed at faster rates than ever before.
 As communication bands start to fill and newer components hit the market, PCBs will need to operate at higher data rates and frequencies.
 Networking and data center applications like 100G and faster Ethernet, as well as advanced wireless protocols like 5G and 6G, will continue operating well into the mmWave regime and beyond.

 These facts mean signal integrity issues like crosstalk, EMI, ringing, and impedance control are becoming ever more critical in advanced PCB designs.
 Analysis tools need to be able to identify and provide some insight into compensating signal integrity problems in PCBs during the design phase.
-No one wants to receive their finished board from a manufacturer, only to test it and find that bit error rates are sky high.
+No one wants to receive their finished board from a manufacturer only to test it and find that bit error rates are sky-high.
 This is where simulation tools become critical by allowing you to find the sources of signal integrity problems before your product hits the market.

 The design environment in Altium Designer® now includes an advanced 3D field solver that integrates with your Layer Stack Manager for accurate impedance control, parasitic extraction, and propagation delay calculations.
-If you're not familiar with using impedance formulas in advanced optimization methods, you can determine the trace geometry you need for impedance controlled with this integrated design tool.
-Here's how this works in Altium Designer's rules-driven design workflow and how to make best use of the integrated 3D field solver utility.
+If you're not familiar with using impedance formulas in advanced optimization methods, you can determine the trace geometry you need for impedance controlled routing with this integrated design tool.
+Here's how this works in Altium Designer's rules-driven design workflow and how to make the best use of the integrated 3D field solver utility.

 Impedance controlled routing in Altium Designer uses an integrated field solver from Simberian.
-This begins after your schematics are completed but before you layout your board.
-You’ll want to set up this feature when designing your PCB stackup.
-After you create a blank PcbDoc file, you can go to the “Design” menu, and click “Layer Stack Manager”.
+This begins after your schematics are completed but before you lay out your board.
+You'll want to set up this feature when designing your PCB stackup.
+After you create a blank PcbDoc file, you can go to the "Design" menu and click "Layer Stack Manager."
 After you finish creating your stackup, you can start running impedance calculations for different layer pairs.
 To get the impedance value you need for different layer pairs, you'll need to click on the Impedance tab at the bottom of the Layer Stack Manager window.

 From here, you can create single-ended impedance and differential impedance profiles for different layer pairs in your stackup.
 An impedance profile allows you to set a specified impedance, and the tool will return the trace width that sets the impedance to the desired value.
 For differential signals, you can create a differential profile and specify the trace spacing between differential pairs, and the impedance profiler will return the trace width you need.
 You can also adjust the spacing to the value you want, and the impedance profiler will adjust the trace width in response.